User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: Our User-centric MADRL Approach

 \section{Our User-centric MADRL Approach}

 Our proposed User-centric Critic with Heterogeneous Actors (UCHA) structure uses the state-of-the-art Proximal Policy Optimization (PPO) algorithm as the backbone.
 Inspired by the effective Hybrid Reward Architecture (HRA)~\cite{HRA}, we design a user-centric Critic, which evaluates the current state-value in a more user-specific view.
 And considering the heterogeneous action space that incorporates both discrete and continuous actions, we create a heterogeneous Actor structure.
-Thus, the preliminaries, PPO and HRA will first be introduced.
+Thus, the preliminaries, PPO (as the backbone) and HRA (as the inspiration structure) will first be introduced.
 We will then explain UCHA.